SERVIR-Amazonia/suriname-training/intro-gee-1/image-vector.md

 In other to use the official Suriname boundary, we can import a Google Earth Engine asset which is a shapefile that was uploaded.

-Comment out or erase the first lines before `Map.addLayer` and add:
+Comment out or erase the first lines before `Map.centerObject` and add:

 ```javascript
 var suriname = ee.FeatureCollection('projects/caribbean-trainings/assets/suriname-2023/boundary');